-  - The EU certificate of recovery from COVID-19 will be visible in the My Kanta Pages once you have recovered from the disease and your COVID-19 infection has been confirmed with a positive PCR test result.
-There are two types of COVID-19 tests: PCR tests and rapid diagnostic test (antigen tests).
-A rapid test result is not sufficient proof of recovery from COVID-19.
+- The EU certificate of recovery from COVID-19 will be visible in the My Kanta Pages once you have recovered from the disease and your COVID-19 infection has been confirmed with a positive PCR test result - but also with a positive rapid diagnostic test (antigen tests) starting from April 1st.

 In the future, the My Kanta Pages will contain COVID-19 certificates as well as certificates of other vaccinations.
 In this way, the functionalities and certificates now created in the My Kanta Pages would be available even after the COVID-19 pandemic.
 The functionalities in the My Kanta Pages would therefore be permanent.

 Read more about the COVID-19 certificates on THL’s website:

 - COVID-19 vaccination certificate (thl.fi)

 - More information on the COVID-19 certificate and logging in to the My Kanta Pages (kanta.fi)